typecprint/BeyesLinearRegression/readme.md

 ## Example (multi dimension)

-Finally, a two-dimensional regression is performed.
+Finally, let's run a 2D regression.
 The procedure is exactly the same as the previous sample.

 The input data is still an advertising dataset, but we are increasing radio as an input dimension.